kisielo85/pixel_finder/README.md

 ## API

-if you're not hosting pixelfinder yourself, feel free to use mine instance for any of your projects. just make sure give me credit by adding a link to this github repo
+if you're not hosting pixelfinder yourself, feel free to use mine instance for any of your projects.<br>
+just make sure to give me credit by adding a link to this github repo

 https://pixelfinder.153070065.xyz/api?nick=kisielo85&year=23